klict/activepal-portfolio/README.md

 I made a line plot for each activity for different respondents.
 The image below shows clearly that each activity has a unique pattern.
 So with this information, I concluded that we could use standard deviation and mean of each axis as features.

 ![Image that shows plots which show in turn patterns of each activity](evidence/images/combination.png)

-Well I made more plots on data from smaller time range to see much clearer what kind of patterns there are.
-For example below I have added image where I compare walking vs running:
 ![Image that shows plots of running and walking](evidence/images/running_vs_walking.png)